jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## Disclaimer

 The information and calendars published in this repository are not directly provided by Gedling Borough Council and hence this is an unofficial source.
 While every effort has been made to ensure each calendar is accurate per the official printed calendar document provided by Gedling Borough Council, errors in translating this document into an iCal format are possible.

+Any bin day collection schedule may be subject to change by Gedling Borough Council at any time.
+While this is unlikely, it is possible.

 If you spot an error or notice something wrong, please let me know.

-Any bin day collection schedule may be subject to change by Gedling Borough Council at any time.